-The College is able to compete for the best graduate talent through the Bredesen Center, in partnership with Oak Ridge National Laboratory, and the highly competitive UT Chancellor's Graduate Fellowship program.
+The college is able to compete for the best graduate talent through the Bredesen Center, in partnership with Oak Ridge National Laboratory, and the highly competitive Tennessee Top 100 Fellowships program.

-UT boasts new state-of-the-art engineering facilities, including the recently opened Min Kao Electrical Engineering and Computer Science Building, which supports the largest department in the College.
-The John D. Tickle Engineering Building, which will house our Civil & Environmental Engineering and Industrial & Systems Engineering Departments, is slated to open in the fall of 2013.
-The College will also have faculty members in the Joint Institute for Advanced Materials building that is under construction.
+UT boasts new state-of-the-art engineering facilities, including the recently opened Min Kao Electrical Engineering and Computer Science Building, which supports the largest department in the college.
+The John D. Tickle Engineering Building, which houses our Civil & Environmental Engineering and Industrial & Systems Engineering Departments, opened in the fall of 2013.
+The college also has faculty members in the Joint Institute for Advanced Materials building located on UT’s Cherokee Farm campus.

 The college is home to several research centers and collaborative research initiatives.
 We invite you to explore the links on these pages to learn more about ongoing research, our various academic programs, and the support that we provide to researchers pursuing external funding.